tarsisexistence/monoreact/README.md

 ### Motivation

-The main motivation was not to be tied to existing solutions of vendors, so as not to get into vendor lock.
+The primary motivation was not to be tied to existing solutions of vendors, so as not to get into vendor lock.

 Nevertheless, I recommend considering alternative solutions:

-- [nx/react](https://nx.dev/react) - super powerful tool that can do everything, but turned out to be redundant for me.
+- [nx/react](https://nx.dev/react) - a super powerful tool that can do everything, but turned out to be redundant for me.
-- [lerna](https://github.com/lerna/lerna) - completely threw this idea away with existing yarn workspaces, yarn and git submodules scripts.
+- [lerna](https://github.com/lerna/lerna) - completely threw this idea away with existing yarn workspaces, yarn, and git submodules scripts.
-- [tsdx](https://github.com/jaredpalmer/tsdx) - an interesting idea, where I had to learn a lot, however, it also does and does not do exactly what my project needed.
+- [tsdx](https://github.com/jaredpalmer/tsdx) - an interesting idea, where I had to learn a lot; however, it also does and does not do what my project precisely needed.

 I will explain in more detail later why these solutions did not fit perfectly into the business problems I encountered